HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 the pub/sub pattern prevent us ending up with a tightly coupled system which will be impossible to maintain and test.

-Doesn't matter the language nor the framework, tightly coupled systems is one of the most common problems in modern web alications.
-We, as developers, should be able to create modular and reusable code and the Publish/Subscribe pattern plays an important role in creating better alications, loosely coupled, flexible, scalable and easy to test.
+It doesn't matter the language or the framework, tightly coupled systems is one of the most common problems in modern web applications.
+We, as developers, should be able to create modular and reusable code and the Publish/Subscribe pattern plays an important role in creating better applications, loosely coupled, flexible, scalable and easy to test.